ricardomaia/wa-stats/README.md

 2. Open your browser at http://localhost:8000/

-A visualização de emojis depende da fontes TTF disponíveis em seu sistema operacional.
-No Windows 10 este recurso é provido pela fonte Segoe UI Emoji.
+Viewing emojis depends on the TTF fonts available on your operating system.
+In Windows 10, this feature is provided by the Segoe UI Emoji font.

 https://docs.microsoft.com/en-us/typography/font-list/segoe-ui-emoji